 - Using postcards to communicate about debts

 - Misleading consumers about any information related to the debt or collection of it

 - Threatening violence or using profane language in any communication meant to collect a debt

 - Continuously calling a consumer or engaging in other behavior meant to annoy the person into submission

 An attorney experienced in dealing with debt can help you protect yourself against unfair debt collection practices.
 If a debt collector is breaking the law, you may have the right to report them to certain agencies or sue them for violating your rights.

 Debt collectors sometimes skate right on the line, not actually breaking any laws.
 However, if you owe money you can’t pay back, the constant calls and other communications—and the threat of a potential lawsuit—can be stressful.
 Reach out to the team at Holland Law Office today to find out how we can help.
-Whether you need to file bankruptcy to get the protection of an automatic stay or want to discuss debt defense after dealing with harassing phone calls, our experienced team can help.
+Whether you need to file bankruptcy to get the protection of an automatic stay or want to speak to a trusted legal counsel for debt relief matters after dealing with harassing phone calls, our experienced team can help.